VijetaPriya47/Gitlab-Terraform-Provider/docs/resources/project_access_token.md

 The `gitlab_project_access_token` resource allows to manage the lifecycle of a project access token.

 ~>  Use of the `timestamp()` function with expires_at will cause the resource to be re-created with every apply, it's recommended to use `plantimestamp()` or a static value instead.

+~> Observability scopes are in beta and may not work on all instances.
+See more details in [the documentation](https://docs.gitlab.com/ee/operations/tracing.html)

 **Upstream API**: [GitLab API docs](https://docs.gitlab.com/ee/api/project_access_tokens.html)